-Visual Art Freshmen Scholarship Competition
+Visual Art Incoming Freshmen Scholarship Competition

-2014-15 Art Scholarship Competition
+2021-22 Art Scholarship Competition

 West Liberty University’s Division of Art announces the availability of a four-year scholarship for a graduating high school senior who wishes to major in art at West Liberty University.
 The competition is open to all graduating seniors, and is not limited to residents of West Virginia.
 Applicants must have submitted an application for admittance to WLU.

-Presentation of the portfolio is very important, consider this just like a personal interview.
+- Presentation of the portfolio is very important, consider this just like a personal interview.

-• All works submitted must be clearly labeled with the artist’s name, telephone number and email address.
+- All works submitted must be clearly labeled with the artist’s name, telephone number and email address.

-• Digital and video work can be submitted on a CD/DVD.
-Digital portfolios should be presented as slide presentations in PowerPoint or Keynote.
-Slides should be simple and clean with needed information about the work only.
+- Slides should be simple and clean with needed information about the work only.
 Next to each image list artists name, image title, medium and size.

-• Do not include torn or poorly cared for work.
+- Do not include torn or poorly cared for work.

-• Include your best and most recent work.
+- Include your best and most recent work.
 Ask for the opinions of teachers, parents and friends.
 The jurors are looking at the quality of the work and not the quantity of work submitted.
 Unfinished work that shows the potential of the idea is acceptable.

-• Inclusion of a sketchbook is helpful for the jurors to see artistic potential.
+- Inclusion of a sketchbook is helpful for the jurors to see artistic potential.